fsharp/fsharp.github.io/_posts/2014-09-19-fsharp-libraries.md

 ### Guideline: Evolving code and new features should be carried out on a feature branch, and merged in only when ready

-Do not develop features in your "master" branch or published nuget packages.
+Do not develop features in your "master" branch or published NuGet packages.
 Instead, use a feature branch, or a fork, or a new project, or a component marked Experimental (or similar).

 <br />